FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

 # EnzymeKineticsDatamodel

-Description.

 ### EnzymeKinetics

-Description.
+Base class, dealing with measurement data of an enzyme kinetics assay.
 - __title__
   - Type: string
-  - Description: Title of the kinetic experiment.
+  - Description: Title of the kinetic experiment
 - __reactant_name__
   - Type: string
   - Description: Name of the measured reactant.